polterguy/phosphorusfive/README.md

-Phosphorus Five, significantly simplifying the creation of web apps
+Phosphorus Five, simplifying the creation of web apps
 ===============

 Phosphorus Five is a collection of libraries, for developing complex and rich Ajax centric web apps, among other things.